grid-rider/team-7-iQuHACK/README.md

 Brewing the potion involves:

 - **Quantum Personalities:** Converting your answers into quantum bits, making your profile a quantum state that only the right person can collapse.
-- **Matchmaking Algorithm:** With quantum algorithms, we turn the matchmaking problem into a QUBO and let QAOA work its magic to find your perfect match.
+- **Matchmaking Algorithm:** With quantum algorithms, we reformulate the matchmaking problem with Quadratic Unconstrained Binary Optimization (QUBO) and let the Quantum Approximate Optimization Algorithm (QAOA) work its magic to find your perfect match.

 ## Making It Fun 🎉